azaleacolburn/azaleacolburn/README.md

 ## Hi, it's Elo
-- I’m enjoy studying ML, WebDev, Rust, Sociology, Political Science, and Philosophy.
+- I’m enjoy learning more about ML, WebDev, Rust, Sociology, Political Science, and Philosophy.
 - I can also program in Java, Python and, TypeScript, SQL is tolerated.
 - Application Software Manager on the [Catlin Gabel FRC team](https://www.team1540.org/)
 - I’m currently working on building a new scouting system for 1540, as well as [darjeeling](https://crates.io/crates/darjeeling)).